VadimVM/Shapes/README.md

-this App outputs to the console a random number of created shapes according to the condition of the test task.
+This App outputs to the console a random number of created shapes according to the condition of the test task.

 Entry point - class Main.